logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 It is basically a combination of the A1 - episodes/clients/contacts columns -
 and the B6 report - improvement and (pertinent) episode count columns - for RACF activity.
 The inclusion criteria is slightly oblique because episode activity is not directly attributable to RACFs.
-Instead, the G1 counts attended that took place at an RACF.
+Instead, the G1 counts attended contacts that took place at an RACF.
-Episodes are included if they contain have at least one such contact.
+Episodes are included if they contain have at least one attended contact that took place at an RACF.

 Key specifications: